 - Use Child Switch if you have young children who are not tall enough to ride.

 On the other hand, the Studio Tour and Upper Lot attractions are toadally easier to manage with the AAP.
 The Studio Tour is accessible via elevator for guests who cannot use the escalator.
 We were directed immediately to the correct queue at the Studio Tour and all Upper Lot rides and shows (even when the wait times were over 30 minutes).
 With shows, more characters and and other activities you'll find a lot more to occupy you while you wait for your return time.
 The AAP card can also assist you in accessing a wand pairing demonstration at Ollivanders in the Wizarding World.

 Is there anything else we should know about bringing someone with disabilities to Universal Studios Hollywood?

-Just as with other situations, research which attractions may be safe and interesting for your person with special needs.
+Just as with other situations, research which attractions may be safe and interesting for your family member with special needs.
 Guests whose medical situations can be affected by smoke and fog can pick up a pamphlet at Guest Relations or view it in advance.
 The pamphlet can help guests avoid smoke and fog or certain lighting.
 You can also read about which rides accommodate a service animal or which attractions are best for guests who have a fear of heights or small spaces.

 Set yourselves up for success by knowing the limitations of your special needs guest.
 Take frequent breaks, bring spray bottles to keep cool and stay hydrated.
 Make good decisions about what kind of attractions your friend or family member can enjoy and even handle.